and Kitbashes, Oh My!

 Hot Rod in any incarnation, but I haven't found anything to better match this

 guy with his double gun.
-Also painted and not yet scanned.

 - Robot Stampers: I got a bag of cheap robot